Find out more about European Merchant Bank (EMBank), legal structure, board members and how we do business ethically, in compliance with regulations.

 Information Security Committee (ISC)

-- Approving and monitoring major information security projects and the status of information security plans and budgets, establishing priorities, approving procedures.
+- approving and monitoring major information security projects and the status of information security plans and budgets, establishing priorities, and approving procedures.

-- Supporting the development and implementation of a bank-wide information security management program.
+- assessing the adequacy and coordinating the implementation of information security controls.

-- Reporting and or presenting to the Management Board on information security activities, at least quarterly basis.
+- reporting to and or presenting to the Management Board on information security activities on at least a quarterly basis.

 Click here to access the charter of the Information Security Committee Committee.